Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

 ## Introduction

-App made for Astican, a shipyard specialized in maintenances for international and national clients with large dimension ships.
-Astican has many problems trying to get real time information from their employees, ships and maintenaces, and they need a fast conection between the organization and their workers to increase the agility in both sides.
+App made for a shipyard specialized in maintenances for international and national clients with large dimension ships.
+The company has many problems trying to get real time information from their employees, ships and maintenaces, and they need a fast conection between the organization and their workers to increase the agility in both sides.

 This App is made to resolve this problem, giving an administrator the capacity to create, erase and update the registries from a DB wich contains Employees, Ships, Users and Maintenances.
 Meanwhile, the Worker can also check this App to create and modify the notes in his respectives manintenances, creating a chanel where the administrator can review and gather aditional information from the worker.